-Crystal S. Anderson (PhD, The College of William and Mary) conducts research in transnational American Studies and global Asias.
+Crystal S. Anderson (PhD, The College of William and Mary) conducts research in transnational American Studies, Black internationalism and global Asias.
 I focus on African American, Asian and Asian American cultures in media and performance studies, visual culture, popular music studies, audience studies and literature.
 You can view my complete CV here.
 Please direct questions, comments, requests for speaking engagements, consultations and classroom visits (via Skype) to firstname.lastname@example.org or email@example.com.

 Because much of this scholarship requires readers to purchase a publication or pay for access, I also publish my some of my scholarly work on the Internet to make my scholarship more accessible to the public.
 This site contains bibliographic essays as well as smaller pieces related to my research, including the Seoul Soul Playlist, which features artists included in my current project, Soul in Seoul: Black Popular Music and K-pop.

 I manage KPopCulture, an Omeka-based digital humanities project that curates modern Korean popular music (K-pop) through digital collections of music, visual culture, choreography, promotions, media and fan activity.